dragonfire535/xiao/README.md

 * **akinator:** Think about a real or fictional character, I will try to guess who it is.
 * **anagramica:** Try to find all the anagrams for a given set of letters.
+* **antidepressant-or-tolkien:** See if you can guess if a word is an Antidepressant or Tolkien character.
 * **blackjack:** Play a game of blackjack.
 * **box-choosing:** Do you believe that there are choices in life?
 Taken from Higurashi Chapter 4.
 * **bubble-wrap:** Pop some bubble wrap.